-A torn rotator cuff is a common shoulder injury that can be caused from repeated movements while playing sports or performing a job function.
-With repeated motion, the muscles and tendons that surround the shoulder socket can become torn.
-Other common causes of a torn rotator cuff include falling, lifting or pulling a heavy object, or bone spurs in the shoulder.
+A torn rotator cuff is a common shoulder injury that may be caused by repeated movements while someone is playing sports or performing a job function.
+With repeated motion, the muscles and tendons that surround the shoulder socket may tear.
+Other common causes of a torn rotator cuff include falling, or lifting or pulling a heavy object.1

 A torn rotator cuff can be both painful and inconvenient, which is why it is so important to get a diagnosis early if you think you may have this injury.

 4 Common Symptoms of a Torn Rotator Cuff

 A rotator cuff tear can be partial, which is when the tendon is damaged but not fully torn.
 Or it can be a full-thickness tear, which means that the tendon is fully severed.
 The latter is more serious and typically causes significant pain and movement difficulties.2

 Some symptoms of a torn rotator cuff include3:

 - Pain: Many people feel a dull ache in their shoulder joint in association with a torn rotator cuff.
 The pain is typically felt deep in the joint and can increase with movement of the shoulder.

 - Limited range of motion: If you have a torn rotator cuff, you may find it difficult to reach behind your back, lift your arm over your head, or lift your arm away from your body.

 - Disturbed sleep: Because of the pain in the shoulder, many people find it difficult to sleep, particularly on the side of the injured arm.